- Pure Pharmaceutical Grade

-D-Ribose as it is technically known is a simple sugar, the carbohydrate backbone of ribonucleic acid (RNA) and deoxyribonucleic acid (DNA), so is a component of the genetic materials used to pass on genetic code from one generation to the next.
-As well as having this very important function, ribose is also the starting point for the production of ATP.
-Although cells cannot draw nucleotides back into them to re-form ATP, they can make it from scratch using ribose.
+D-Ribose as it is technically known as a simple sugar and forms the carbohydrate backbone of ribonucleic acid (RNA) and deoxyribonucleic acid (DNA), so is a component of the genetic materials used to pass on genetic code from one generation to the next.
+As well as having this very important function, Ribose is also the starting point for the production of ATP, the energy currency of living cells.

 Ribose is found naturally in every living cell of the body and is synthesised from glucose, but this is slow, complicated and requires energy.
-Supplemental ribose is able to bypass this process, quickly re-building cellular ATP and returning muscle energy levels to normal.
-Again, research has shown that ribose supplementation increases the manufacture of ATP in skeletal muscle by 340 to 430 percent.
-It has also demonstrated that ribose improves the cell’s ability to salvage and re-use ADP and AMP by as much as 700 percent (these are the nucleotides that are usually lost from the cell for good).
+Supplemental Ribose is able to bypass this process, quickly re-building cellular ATP supplies and returning muscle energy levels to normal.
+Again, research has shown that Ribose supplementation increases the manufacture of ATP in skeletal muscle by 340 to 430 percent.
+It has also demonstrated that Ribose improves the cell’s ability to salvage and re-use ADP and AMP by as much as 700 percent (these are the nucleotides that are usually lost from the cell for good).
 These are not ‘slight’ benefits – they are highly significant.
+ADP and AMP are the degraded forms of ATP – essentially Ribose quickly and efficiently makes use of them again.

-We’re not suggesting that supplementing with TORQ ribose will make you more powerful – the available research doesn’t support this.
+We’re not suggesting that supplementing with TORQ Ribose will make you more powerful – the available research doesn’t support this.
 What the research does clearly indicate however, is that you will recover more quickly after heavy exercise, which means that the quality of your training during periods of high physical load will improve.
-Our TORQ Recovery product contains Ribose at the research-recommended levels already, so if you are using this product, it may not be necessary for you to purchase this product separately.
+Our TORQ Recovery Drink contains Ribose at the research-recommended levels already, so if you are using this product and are interested in purchasing TORQ Ribose separately, read on to check whether or not you would benefit from purchasing this product separately.

-See separate associated tab.
-Consume 1 level scoop the evening before competition and add 1 level scoop to each 500ml-750ml drinks bottle combined with TORQ Energy drink.
+Cramp: Consume 1 level scoop the evening before competition and add 1 level scoop to each 500ml-750ml drinks bottle combined with TORQ Energy Drink.
 If you have frequent random episodes of cramp outside of exercise, consider taking 1 level scoop of ribose on the days this is most likely or daily if cramping daily.
 There would be no harm in experimenting with 2 divided 5g doses per day if your cramping is particularly severe and you are not getting the relief from 1 dose per day, but if your symptoms are this severe, you should consider consulting a doctor to discuss.
+Full details are discussed under the Cramp tab.

 Every cell in your body contains ATP (adinosine triphosphate), an energy-rich compound that provides virtually all the energy needed to function on a second-by-second basis.
 When ATP is broken down into ADP + Pi (adinosine diphosphate + inorganic phosphate) energy is released and this is used to power all our bodily functions.
 Naturally then, it is the breakdown of ATP within the cells of the working muscles that provides the energy for exercise.
 Without it you wouldn’t be going anywhere!